Farm to School Grant Program

 How are proposals selected?

-Criteria for selecting Farm to School Grant proposals is detailed in the RFA and includes degree to which the project serves a school or school district with a high percentage of free and reduced price meal enrollment; need, readiness and likelihood of sucess; alignment with farm to school program goals; project design and management; sustainability and transferability; and appropriateness of budget plan.
-Criteria for selecting Regional Farm to School Institute Grant proposals is detailed in the RFA and includes applicant's experience; alignment with farm to school program goals; project design and management; strength of evaluation plan; sustainability; and appropriateness of budget plan.
+Criteria for selecting Farm to School Grant proposals is detailed in the RFA and includes degree to which the project serves a school or school district with a high percentage of free and reduced price meal enrollment; need, readiness and likelihood of success; alignment with farm to school program goals; project design and management; sustainability and transferability; and appropriateness of budget plan.

 How may assistance be used?